Kulgar/cic_payment/README.markdown

   The @response variable contains all the regular rails params received from the bank, plus an extra :success boolean parameter.
 Also the return code is already checked by the gem, the :success boolean will equal false for the "Annulation" (canceled) return code for instance.

+## TODO
+* Handle multipart payments
+* Better handle return codes so that we can do this: @response.cdr to retrieve correct cdr

 ## Contributors
 * Novelys Team : original gem and cryptographic stuff